-due: Wednesday, April 10th, 2019
+due: Wednesday, November 20th, 2019

 Ground Rules.
-You may choose to complete these exercises in a group of up to two students.
-Each group should turn in one copy with the names of all group members on it.
+You may choose to complete these exercises in a group of up to three students.
+Each group should turn in one copy with the names of all group members on it; use the Canvas groups mechanism to indicate your group members if there is more than one.
 You may use any source you can find to help with this assignment but you must explicitly reference any source you use besides the lecture notes or textbook.
-An electronic (plain text or PDF) copy of your solution should be submitted on the Canvas by 11:59pm on Wednesday, April 10th.
+An electronic PDF copy of your solution should be submitted on the Canvas by 11:59pm on Wednesday, November 20th.